MicrosoftDocs/cloud-adoption-framework/docs/relocate/select.md

 ## Select data-relocation automation

-If you used infrastructure as code (IaC) to relocate your stateful service, you need to pick a data-relocation tool to move the data.
-You should review the capabilities of each data-relocation tool and select the tool that meets the needs of your workload.
-Here are tools you can use for data-relocation.
+You need to pick a data-relocation tool to move workload data.
+For data relocation, you need to have the service running in the target region before moving the data.
+Review the [relocation methods](#select-a-relocation-method) to get a sense of the sequence.
+Here's a list of tools you can use to relocate data.
+The list starts with hot relocation tools and finishes with cold (see *Table 1* for the schema).
+The list isn't in order of preference.
+So you need to evaluate each tool and pick the right one for your workload.

 - **Geo-replication.** Active geo-replication is a business continuity solution.
 You can perform quick disaster recovery of individual databases if a regional disaster or large-scale outage occurs.
-Once geo-replication is set up, you can initiate a geo-failover to a geo-secondary in a different Azure region.
+Once geo-replication is set up, you can initiate a geo-failover to a different Azure region.
 For more information, see [Geo-replication overview](/azure/azure-sql/database/active-geo-replication-overview).

 - **Synchronous data replication.** Synchronous data replication replicates data in near real-time across regions.
 It's the preferred data relocation approach for hot relocation because it limits downtime and data delta migrations after cutover.
 This capability is built into some Azure services such as Azure SQL and Azure Cosmos DB.
 You need to check each service in your workload to see if it's available.
 For more information, see [Azure SQL](/azure/azure-sql/database/sql-data-sync-data-sql-server-sql-database) and [Azure Cosmos DB](/azure/cosmos-db/nosql/how-to-multi-master).